Dr Miguel Montenegro

 Thank you for looking into my profile.

-I am a Clinical Psychologist offering psychological therapy to individuals over the age of 16.
-I am based in Liverpool but can see clients from any of the nearby cities.
-I work with most psychological difficulties such as anxiety and depression and have a special interest in trauma related difficulties.
+I am a Clinical Psychologist and Neuropsychologist providing psychological services to people over the age of 14.
+I am based in Liverpool but many of my clients are seen remotely and are based all over the UK and Europe.
+I work with most psychological difficulties such as anxiety, depression, bipolar, psychosis, low self esteem, PTSD, Borderline Personality Disorder, and so on.

-I have a particular interest in working with hard to reach communities, and in particular people that identify as being from minority groups.
-I can carry out assessments of memory, attention, intelligence, personality and so on.
+I have a particular interest in working with hard to reach communities, and in particular people that identify as being from minority groups, and people who have had traumatic pasts.

 I supervise other professionals who provide counselling, psychotherapy and psychology.